canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 > _Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow._

 Insight.Database recommends you to call your database through [store procedures](https://www.essentialsql.com/what-is-a-stored-procedure/).
 It doesn't generate any SQL statements for you.
-You have to write your own SQL queries.
+You have to write your own SQL queries or store procedures.

 ## Roll-up your sleeves